facebook/docusaurus/packages/docusaurus/plugins/README.md

 ## Installing a Plugin

 A plugin is usually a dependency, so you install them like other packages in node using NPM.
-However, you don't need to install official plugin provided by Docusaurus team because it comes by default.

 ```bash
 yarn add docusaurus-plugin-name